Feature Flags in Next.js: Safer Deploys, Rollbacks Without Drama

 Summary

-Feature flags are an operational lever: safer deployments, fast rollbacks, real-audience testing, and stable E2E tests when you control flag values in CI.
-LaunchDarkly has been a reliable choice in my experience, but the ecosystem is broad — pick based on your team size, compliance requirements, and how you want to monitor impact in production.
+Feature flags are an operational lever: safer deployments, fast rollbacks, and real-audience testing.
+With the tech debt ticket + TODO in code process, you also prevent them from turning into debt nobody cleans up.
+LaunchDarkly has been a reliable choice in my experience, but the ecosystem is broad — pick based on your team, your requirements, and how you want to monitor impact in production.